Erectile Dysfunction: Definition and Causes

 What Is Erectile Dysfunction?

 Erectile dysfunction (ED) is very common among many people and is also treatable.
-And sometimes finding difficulty keeping erect means a person has a serious health problem, which means a doctor’s opinion and supervision is crucial.
 Also known as impotence, erectile dysfunction is a condition where a man has trouble achieving or sustaining an erection during sexual intercourse.
 What causes it?
 This may occur due to reasons like lack of sexual desire or low supply of libido in a partner.

 Other things that cause ED include psychological, emotional, and physiologic conditions that alter a person’s ability to fully indulge themselves in sex.